CAR SHIPPING TO AUSTRALIA – CUSTOMS VALUATION

 - the vehicle has altered during ownership

-(ALTERNATIVE) METHOD OF VALUATION (called ‘alternative’ but is the method more normally used): Where the normal method of valuation is not used, then the customs value will generally be assessed using the fall-back deductive method.
-This involves obtaining an ‘Australian landed valuation’, as imported, and as valued by an independent Australian motor specialist less the cost of shipment and the figure remaining is deemed to be the ‘customs value’ upon which duty and GSTis levied.
-The importer is responsible for obtaining, as well as the cost of, the ‘landed’ valuation.
+(ALTERNATIVE) METHOD OF VALUATION (called ‘alternative’ but is the method normally used for all vehicles newer than 1989 (a personal import).
+Where the normal method of valuation is not used, then the customs value will generally be assessed using the 'fall back deductive' method.
+This involves obtaining an ‘Australian landed valuation’, as imported, and as valued by an independent Australian motor specialist less a series of deductions and the figure remaining is deemed to be the 'customs value’ upon which duty and GST is levied.
+The importer is responsible for obtaining, as well as the cost of the ‘landed’ valuation.

-An expert appraiser may at first consider the market value of a similar vehicle in Australia and make a significant reduction for the fact that the vehicle has not yet been imported and registered.
-From this figure can be deducted all the subsequent costs of getting a vehicle ‘on the road’ and then deducting the 10% GST and then the 5% duty.
+A valuer may at first consider the market value of a similar vehicle in Australia and make a significant reduction for the fact that the vehicle has not yet been imported and registered.
+From this figure can also be deducted all the subsequent costs of getting a vehicle ‘on the road’ and then deducting the 10% GST and then the 5% duty.
 From the remaining figure customs would then deduct all the costs of shipping the car to Australia to arrive at the ‘customs value’.
-The resulting ‘customs value’ can be as low as 50% of the actual ‘Australian full market value’.
+The resulting ‘customs value’ can be as low as 50% of the actual ‘Australian full market value’ and in most instances is a system that benefits the car owner / importer.

 Further information about customs valuations, plus a guide to prices and useful website and contact addresses, can be found in the Australia Info Pack (PDF).